redis/redis-doc/commands/renamenx.md

 Renames `key` to `newkey` if `newkey` does not yet exist.
 It returns an error under the same conditions as `RENAME`.
+**Note:** Since Redis 3.2.0 no error is returned if source and destination names are the same.

 @return